What Is a Welding Respirator? (N95, P100, and PAPRs)

-Single-use disposable respirators are simple mechanical filters in the shape of a quarter-mask to remove particulates from the air.
-Single-use respirators are the most simple, cheap, and lightweight type.
+Single-use disposable respirators are simple mechanical filters in the shape of a quarter mask to remove particulates from the air.
+They are the simplest, cheapest, and most lightweight type.
 They have the shortest service life but can fit under any welding helmet.

-The more significant disadvantage of single-use respirators is that they do not provide a secure fit for most people, minimizing their effectiveness.
-Many welders prefer one of the following respirator types.
+Their disadvantage is that they do not provide a secure fit for most people, minimizing their effectiveness.

-Furthermore, they are cheap as a unit, but they are meant for one day’s work only.
+Also, they are cheap as a unit but meant for one day’s work only.
 So if you want to use them daily, their monthly cost will be too high.